Terms of engagement & Client information

 It is our goal to ensure that we provide you with premium customer service.
 If you have any concerns with services provided by Haigh Lyon, please take the following steps to make sure the issue is resolved:

 - Talk to the solicitor who is handling your file.
 Your concern can probably be resolved straight away.

 - If you feel uncomfortable talking to the solicitor in charge of your file, or you are not satisfied with their response, contact the Practice Manager.
 The Practice Manager will listen to what you have to say and enquire into the matter on your behalf while keeping you informed of the progress.
 It is in everyone’s interest that your concerns are resolved in a timely manner.

 - If you are still dissatisfied, write to your Client Care Partner.
-We are committed to making sure your concerns are addressed.
+We are commited to making sure your concerns are addressed.

 Client Care Partner

 PO Box 119

 Please include the name of the solicitor handling your file, together with any other information you feel will help to bring about a resolution.
 Clearly state what you are expecting as an outcome.

 We will begin an immediate review of your file and report to you forthwith.

 - In the unlikely event that we are unable to resolve your concern, you are able to make a complaint to the Law Society complaints service.
 To do so, you need to contact the New Zealand Law Society.